kapari/blog/src/data/pages/tech/css-art.md

 ## Pyramid

-CSS animation of a pyramid, lit with a day/night cycle.
-See the sun rise and set, with a visitor at night.
+CSS animation of a pyramid, with the sun rising and setting and a visitor at night.
+Inspired by the 100 Days of CSS.

-This was inspired by the 100 Days of CSS.
-It was fun to make the lighting and shapes a bit more lifelike.

 https://codepen.io/kapari/pen/GRJgmQz